logo for nutrition-and-you.com

 Ginger root nutrition facts

-Its pungent, spicy and aromatic smell is due to essential oils and phenolic compounds such as gingerols and shogaols.
+Ginger has a pungent, spicy, and aromatic smell that comes from essential oils and phenolic compounds such as gingerols and shogaols in the root.

-• Ginger has been in use since ancient times for its anti-inflammatory, carminative, anti-flatulent and anti-microbial properties.
+1. Ginger root has been in use since ancient times for its anti-inflammatory, carminative, anti-flatulent, and anti-microbial properties.
+Total antioxidant strength measured in terms of oxygen radical absorbance capacity (ORAC) of ginger root is 14,840 µmol TE/100 g.

-• The root contains many health benefiting essential oils such as gingerol, zingerone, shogaol, farnesene and small amounts of β-phelladrene, cineol, and citral.
-Gingerols help improve the intestinal motility and also has analgesic, sedative, anti-pyretic and anti-bacterial properties.
-Studies have shown that it may reduce nausea induced by motion sickness or pregnancy and may also help relieve migraine headache.
+2. It contains health benefiting essential oils such as gingerol, zingerone, shogaol, farnesene, and small amounts of ß-phelladrene, cineol, and citral.
+Gingerols help improve intestinal motility and have anti-inflammatory, painkiller (analgesic), nerve soothing, antipyretic as well as anti-bacterial properties.
+Studies have shown that it may decrease nausea induced by motion sickness or pregnancy and may help relieve a migraine headache.

-• Zingerone, which gives pungent character to the ginger root, has been found to be effective against E.coli induced diarrhoea, especially in children.
+3. Studies suggest that zingerone, a chemical compound which gives pungent character to the ginger root, is effective against E.coli induced diarrhea, especially in children.

-• It also contains good amount of minerals like potassium, manganese, copper, and magnesium.
-Potassium in an important component of cell and body fluids that helps controlling heart rate and blood pressure.
+5. Furthermore, it also holds a good amount of minerals like potassium, manganese, copper, and magnesium.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.

 Medicinal uses

-• Ginger root slices boiled in hot water with added lemon or orange juice and honey is a popular herbal drink in ayurvedic medicine to relieve common cold, cough and sore throat.
+1. Ginger root slices, boiled in water with lemon or orange juice, and honey, is a popular herbal drink in Ayurvedic medicine to relieve common cold, cough, and sore throat.

-• Gingerols increase the motility of the gastrointestinal tract and have analgesic, sedative, anti-inflammatory and antibacterial properties.
-Studies have shown that it may reduce nausea caused by motion sickness or pregnancy and may also relieve migraine.
+3. Gingerols increase the motility of the gastrointestinal tract and have analgesic, sedative, anti-inflammatory, and antibacterial properties.
+Studies have shown that it may help reduce nausea caused by motion sickness or pregnancy and may help relieve a migraine.

 See the table below for in depth analysis of nutrients: